Call us FREE 08082394989

 Richard Costin: “Do put the welfare of the wildlife and habitat first; if you are in doubt, get in touch with the local warden/ranger and talk through what you should and shouldn’t be doing.”

 We’ve all dreamed of capturing the perfect shot of a herd of giraffes roaming the African plains, or a tiger prowling through the long grass in India.
 But if you start small, you’ll get a feel for how to capture everyday wildlife you’re more familiar with before you attempt to tackle a more challenging animal.
-By doing so, you’ll feel prepared to photograph animals on your cruise holiday.
+By doing so, you’ll feel more prepared to photograph animals.

 Luke Massey: “Don’t dive straight into trying to photograph a difficult to find/photograph species.
 Hone your skills on common species like pigeons and learn to recognise their behaviour.”